Buford Lipscomb, Chairman of the Board

-Chantell Cooley, Term 2009-2013
+Chantell Mayes Cooley, Trustee

-Richard Corcoran, Term 2009-2013
+Richard Corcoran, Trustee

 Prior to the joining the First National Bank staff in 1991, Corcoran was a partner and shareholder of Woods, Fuller, Shultz & Smith, P.C., a business law firm in Sioux Falls from 1981 to 1991.
-He worked as a bank officer for First Northwestern Trust Co. of South Dakota from 1979 to 1981 and a trust officer for Northwestern National Bank of St. Paul, Minnesota from 1979-1979.
+He worked as a bank officer for First Northwestern Trust Co. of South Dakota from 1979 to 1981 and a trust officer for Northwestern National Bank of St. Paul, Minn. from 1979-1979.

 Corcoran received his Associate of Arts degree from Waldorf College, his Bachelor of Arts degree from Augustana College in Sioux Falls and his law degree from Hamline University School of Law in St. Paul.
 He is a certified financial planner and graduated from ABA Graduate School of Business at Georgetown University in 2006.

 Corcoran is president of the South Dakota Guardianship Program Board of Trustees, University of Sioux Falls Foundation Board, South Dakota Achieve Foundation Board of Directors and Waldorf Lutheran College Foundation Board of Directors.